Overview

 jaffle_shop is a fictional ecommerce store.
 This dbt project transforms raw data from an app database into a customers and orders model ready for analytics.
 This version is designed to showcase Firebolt’s integration with DBT.

-1. Clone jaffle-shop-firebolt repository and change to the newly created directory.
+1. Clone jaffle-shop-firebolt repository and change to the newly created directory, as follows:

 git clone https://github.com/firebolt-db/jaffle_shop_firebolt.git